gavaar/gavaar/README.md

 <summary><span>🏋️&nbsp;Nutrition / Fitness</span></summary>
 This is another area in which I did not think I'd end up diving into... aaand here we are.

 I've used myself as my own control group.
-Have tried keto diets, low-carbs, no-sugar, no-coffee, full-coffee, clycemic index control, etc. I am somehow still alive.
-I'm also an idiot, don't learn about this stuff from me.
+Have tried keto diets, low-carbs, no-sugar, no-coffee, full-coffee, controlling glycemic index, etc. I am somehow still alive.
+I'm also an idiot, don't do this at home.

-Started learning about this to try to look good.
+Started learning about for aesthetics.
 It shifted into me trying to get my body to be as stoic as possible for the longest time possible.
 We're all gonna die anyways, so let's just maximize that time in here.

 Currently trying some type of [low-carb diet](https://en.wikipedia.org/wiki/Low-carbohydrate_diet) and focusing on strength training (akin to [powerlifting](https://en.wikipedia.org/wiki/Powerlifting) but not quite).
 Rather live strong than die weak.
 </details>